mattcg/cjsDelivery/README.md

 Features include support for shortening ('minifying') identifiers, a plugin architecture, and enabling and disabling static code pragmas.

+The output is designed to be suitable for compilation with the [Google Closure Compiler](https://developers.google.com/closure/compiler/) in advanced optimizations mode.

 ## Executable

 The `bin/delivery` executable is provided for command-line use.
 Run the following example to compiled the bundled example `fruit` application: